kevinbdsouza/latentGenome/README.md

-# latentGenome
+# latent
-A Deep learning based latent representation of the epigenome
+latent representation of the genome

+The implementation is in PyTorch.
+Install the latest version from: [PyTorch](https://github.com/pytorch/pytorch).

+The results folder contains notebooks and src files arranged in chronological order.